 Mix the cooked rice and hempseeds together and set aside, cover with a sushi mat or a damp towel to maintain moisture.

 Place the sliced tempeh in a shallow baking dish.
 Mix together soy sauce, ginger juice, brown rice vinegar and mirin.
 Pour over tempeh, adding water just to cover.
 Marinate for 15 minutes.
 Drain tempeh, reserving marinade to serve as the base for a dipping sauce for the nori rolls.

 While the tempeh marinates, put up the vegetables to pickle.
 Place the cucumber spears in a shallow dish and sprinkle with vinegar.
 Toss the cabbage with a generous sprinkle of vinegar and lemon juice and set both aside to marinate for 15-20 minutes.

 Pour oil in a skillet to generously cover the bottom.
 Turn heat to medium and when the oil is hot, fry the tempeh, turning once, until browned on each side, about 1 minute each side.
 Drain on paper and set aside.

 To serve, using a wet knife, slice each nori roll into 8 equal pieces.
-Arrange, cut side up on a platter.
+Arrange cut-side up on a platter.
 Use the leftover tempeh marinade as a dipping sauce or add some wasabi for a spicier sauce.
-Makes 32 pieces.